 No matter what the government says about the joys of parenting, most of the Singaporean kids you see around you look plain miserable.

 Their lives are a battery of school, tuition, CCAs and exams, and you’re more likely to see them in tuition centres than having fun outdoors.
-(At least, before Pokemon Go arrived.)
+(At least, before Roblox arrived.)
 When you overhear a conversation between a parent and a child in public, the kid is usually being nagged about how he needs to practise the piano or grilled about his latest math test results.

 But when it comes to things like helping out with household chores, doing something for others and thinking for themselves, I’m afraid that many Singaporean kids fail miserably.
 Their raison d’être is to study, get those grades and secure a high paying job when they grow up.
 And their parents (and maids) will do anything to ensure they can focus all their energies on doing just that.

 This has resulted in many Singaporean kids being rather spoiled, entitled little buggers.
 It’s a problem that will only get worse, as the new generation of parents, many in retaliation to their own strict upbringings, are now coddling their kids and showering them with attention and toys to make up for the fact that they’re forced to study so hard.

 Afraid little Liam is going to grow up into a brat who can rival China’s Little Emperors?
 Here are 5 practical activities you can do.

 Activity 1: Create a bucket list of experiences for rewards

 Okay, we get it, the poor kid spends 60 hours a week in school and tuition, and he needs to enjoy a treat every now and then.